Kaapo38/simple-scrollbar/README.md

 # INFO
-This is just a simple scrollbar for beginners, you can modify for example the size or the color of the scrollbar when it's hovered with the mouse.
+This is just a simple scrollbar for beginners, you can modify for example the size or the color of the scrollbar when hovered with the mouse.